2010 Indiana elections: Results

-White won the election with 57% of the vote, but was soon charged with voter fraud, and was convicted of this offense and removed from office in December 2011.
+White won the election with 57% of the vote, but was soon charged with voter fraud.
 White was removed from office on February 4, 2012, after a jury convicted him on six felony counts including perjury, theft and voter fraud.
-A ruling by Judge Louis Rosenberg had found that since White had violated election law, and twas therefore ineligible to run, the Recount Commission should remove White from office and declare Osili as the winner by default.
+A ruling by Judge Louis Rosenberg had found that since White had violated election law, and was therefore ineligible to run, the Recount Commission should remove White from office and declare Osili as the winner by default.
 This decision was reversed.
 Ultimately, however, the courts ruled that, instead, Governor Mitch Daniels would be able to fill the vacancy created by White's removal from office.

 Treasurer

 Incumbent Republican Treasurer Richard Mourdock ran for reelection.
 His Democratic opponent was Pete Buttigieg.

 Democrat Buttigieg was considered a long-shot.
 Buttigieg was a political newcomer, a first-time candidate, and had never held public office, even proclaiming on his campaign website, "I'm a businessman who has never run for office before, but I have the education, experience and energy to lend a hand at this critical time in our state’s history."
 Buttigieg also lacked name recognition.